What is the Future of Business?

 2. Seismic shifts require a NEW mindset.
 However, is is not about ejecting the old in entirety, but taking from the old and transcending to the new.
 In order to do this we need to reconnect with the very purpose of business.
 I call this the Source Idea.
 What is it there for?
 Is it just a venue to create big money for a small group of people?
 Is it to take advantage of times, events and circumstances – to rape and pillage?
 Why was business created?
 For what reason?
 Does the model we have now work?
 Is it good for us for tomorrow?
 How committed is our company to leadership development and why?

 Where are the leaders with this open and willing-to-learn mindset?
-Certainly they are not the ex CEO of Lehman Brothers.
+Certainly they are not the ex CEO of Lehman Brothers or pretty much any financial institution on the world today.
 Maybe we could look at some of the guys behind Google, Facebook, Amazon?
 In 2018, Elon Musk?
+But no. They might be creating Unicorns, but their model is just a dressed up version of same old age old.
+Bright shiny new business overlaid on the Titanic.
 How is their mindset different?
 Do they thirst for leadership development that builds not just growth, but perspective and width?
 And if so, why?
+To find these kinds of leaders we have to look very hard and wide.
+Patagonia anyone.
+Cordant Group UK…..listen to my podcast with the Chair as he discusses the massive changes to a 60 year old company.

 3. The business model we have now is flawed and the flaws are finally showing cracks.
 How do I know this.
 Well, here are a few of the cracks.